mikemac1/reading-notes-102/code-201/class-01.md

 3. **What needs to be done, and in what order, to reach my goals?**
 Answering what needs to be accomplished must be prioritized.
 For instance the images that are going to populate the site are they owned by the site owner or do licensing rights have to purchased as a possible task.
 If goods are going to be purchased by site visitors supply chain management must be considered as a top priority.
 For all of these examples, practical steps must be identified & prioritized so one step is not waiting on previous steps and delaying the deployment of the site.

-### What is the most important question to answer when designing a Website
+### What Is The Most Important Question To Answer When Designing A Website

 What exactly the builder wants to accomplish is the most important question to be answered as it drives everything else.

-### Why should you use an 'h1' element over a 'span' element to display a top level heading
+### Why Should You Use An `h1` Element Over A `span` Element To Display A Top Level Heading

 Utilizing an `h1` element delineates the text it wraps as the top level heading for the page.
 Using the `span` element means the content does not inherently represent anything and is a generic inline container for phrasing content.
+Not using the semantic elements for what they were designed for hinders follow on development as coders will have to interpret what the original developer was attempting to code.

-### What are the benefits of using semantic tags in our HTML
+### What Are The Benefits Of Using Semantic Tags In Our HTML

-The following benefits are due to the use of semantic tags in HTMLs:
+The following benefits are due to the use of semantic tags in HTML:

 - semantic tags can assist screen readers for disabled users.
 - with the use of semantic tags provides a coder an easier time of finding blocks of meaningful code.
 - it tells the developer the type of data that will be populated

-### Describe 2 things that require JavaScript in the Browser
+### Describe 2 Things That Require JS In The Browser

 When a webpage utilizes an API (Application Programming Interface) JS is required to pull the code & data to populate the site.
 For instance Twitter & Google Maps utilized APIs and the webpage would not work without JS.
 Another requirement for JS is creating dynamic web pages which take action based on a user action such as mouse click that may generate a video or an audio file is played.

-### How can you add JavaScript to an HTML document
+### How Can You Add JS To An HTML Document

 There are three options to add JS.